Hendrix-CS/math215/index.md

 * determine how samples differ from populations using probability
 * create and analyze distributions of variables.
 * use a sample to infer (or draw conclusions) about the population from which it was drawn.
-* an appreciation for the diverse applications of statistics and its relevance to their lives and fields of study
+* gain an appreciation for the diverse applications of statistics and its relevance to their lives and fields of study

-## <a name="resources">Textbook</a>
+## <a name="resources">Resources</a>

 {% include resources.html content=site.resources %}